TITLE IX SEXUAL HARASSMENT, DISCRIMINATION, AND RETALIATION FOR EMPLOYEES, STUDENTS, AND VISITORS

 Off-campus harassing speech by employees, whether online or in person, may be regulated by the University only when such speech is made in an employee’s official or work-related capacity.

-Responsible Office: Human Resources; Academic Affairs; Enrollment Management and Student Success; Athletics
+Responsible Office: Human Resources; Academic Affairs; Division of Student Success; Athletics

 Policy Statement: Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex.
 Individuals cannot, on the basis of sex, be excluded from participation in, denied the benefits of, or be subjected to discrimination, sexual harassment, or sexual violence, under any program or activity receiving Federal financial assistance.